mehtadome/Programming-Projects/README.md

 # Programming-Examples
 Projects that have helped define me as a software engineer.

-I have experience in C, C++, Java, Python, PHP, and MySQL.
+I have experience in Java, Python, PHP, MySQL, Swift, C, C++
   + In many projects including others, I take the lead and drive the project as head coder and designer

 ## Still to come: